opstrace/opstrace/docs/references/cli.md

 Upgrades an Opstrace cluster.

-NOTE: GCP platform it not yet supported.
+NOTE: GCP platform is not yet supported.

 Example (to upgrade a cluster named `testcluster` in AWS):